BuidlGuidl/event-wallet/README.md

 # Event Wallet

-This **forkable** project provides a web-based crypto wallet, optimized for both mobile and desktop, aiming to enhance the experience of attendees at your crypto event, by providing a gamification element.
+This **forkable** project provides a web-based crypto wallet, aiming to enhance the experience of attendees at your crypto event, by providing a gamification element.
 This allows interaction with other attendees, as well as the organizers and sponsors of the event.

-**Event Wallet** is designed for both crypto natives and muggles to complete a series of activities, allowing them to have a more immersive experience within your crypto event, experimenting with common use-cases of the crypto space, like sending and receiving tokens, and minting NFTs.
+**Event Wallet** is designed for both crypto natives and newcomers to complete a series of activities, allowing them to have a more immersive experience within your crypto event, experimenting with common use-cases of the crypto space, like sending and receiving tokens, and minting NFTs.

 ## Event Wallet features